top of page

 Treasurer

 Andrew’s father served in the U.S. Marine Corps for 20 years.
-Needless to say he moved around quite a bit.
-Andrew more or less settled down in The Northern Virginia area toward his latter school years.
-Having attended three different high schools, Andrew still found a way to start his life long journey of service to others.
-Andrew began volunteer tutoring his sophomore of high school.
-Upon receiving an athletic scholarship to Wheeling Jesuit University in Wheeling, WV he again found his way to helping others.
+Needless to say, he moved around quite a bit.
+Andrew settled down in The Northern Virginia area toward his latter school years.
+Having attended three different high schools, Andrew still found a way to start his lifelong journey of service to others.
+Andrew began volunteer tutoring his sophomore year of high school and to date has not stopped.